Icinga/icinga2/doc/5-addons-plugins.md

 #### <a id="addons-graphing-pnp"></a> inGraph

-inGraph (https://www.netways.org/projects/ingraph/wiki) requires only the ingraph-collector configured pointing to the perfdata files Icinga 2's [PerfdataWriter](#performance-data) will write to the performance data spool directory.
+inGraph (https://www.netways.org/projects/ingraph/wiki) requires the ingraph-collector addon to be configured to point at the perfdata files.
+Icinga 2's [PerfdataWriter](#performance-data) will write to the performance data spool directory.

 #### <a id="addons-graphing-pnp"></a> Graphite

-There are Graphite addons available collecting the performance data files as well.
-But natively you just use the [GraphiteWriter](#graphite-carbon-cache-writer) feature.
+There are Graphite addons available for collecting the performance data files as well.
+But natively you can use the [GraphiteWriter](#graphite-carbon-cache-writer) feature.

 #### <a id="addons-reporting"></a> Icinga Reporting